 Modern atheists often say that “a majority of scholars…” say certain things regarding the reliability of the Bible.
-When we press these individuals on precisely who these scholars are, we find that they are most often liberal scholars who do not believe God exists in the first place.
+When we press these individuals on precisely who these scholars are, we find that they are most often atheist of progressive scholars who do not believe God exists in the first place.

-Jesus also said that in the Christian church, the devil has planted false believers who looks and sound like true believers.
+Jesus also said that in the Christian church, satan has planted false believers who look and sound like true believers.
 They work from within the church to undermine and hurt the faith of other believers.
 Jesus taught this principle in the Parable of the Wheat and the Tares.

 This page is provided to give the reader a partial list of those who hold the traditional, conservative view of the Bible that is it true, reliable, and inspire by God.
 The second list represents the minor category of those who do not believe any of the fundamental tenets of the Bible and work to impeach it in the world.
 For those trained in the Bible, it is quite easy to impeach the impeachers.
 The text of the Bible is the authority, for it comes to us through antiquity, tested by thousands before us and found reliable and accurate.